WHAT IS NON-TRADITIONAL MISSIONS?

 Does your church encourage field church membership regardless of the specific task of the missionary?

-Does your church or sending agency understand that the end goal of all missionaries must be the establishment of a healthy indigenous church, regardless of the specific task of the missionary?
+Does your church or mission agency understand that the end goal of all missionaries must be the establishment of a healthy indigenous church, regardless of the specific task of the missionary?